Selection of logs of motor boat charter trips in the eastern Med

 Evening in Lojena cove on Smokvica

-A short walk up the path, which starts near Mare restaurant, offers amazing views of the Kornati channel to the NW and around.
+A short walk up the path, which starts near the second restaurant in the cove, Mare, offers amazing views of the Kornati channel to the NW and all around.

-View to NW towards Kornati channel, island Kornat on the right side
+View to NW towards the Kornati channel, main island Kornat on the right side

 180deg panoramic view from Smokvica towards West.
 Sculj island in the centre